JustinJ1109/quartz/content/Campaigns/Campaign 1/Dungeons/Factory 17.md

 - Controls jury-rigged — requires successful DC 13 Intelligence (Tinker’s Tools) to bypass.

 - **Hazard:** Malfunctioning lift may drop violently (Dex save DC 13 to avoid 2d6 bludgeoning).
+- Ochre Jelly has corroded the gears used to stablize the cart, which sits at the bottom.

 ---